List of To Love Ru characters: Rito Yuuki

 When he is turned into a girl, Rito takes on the persona of Riko Yuusaki (夕崎 梨子, Yūsaki Riko).
 She is a beautiful girl (with a physical appearance resembling a tomboy) who gets much attention from men, such as Motemitsu, the principal, and even Saruyama, Rito's best friend.
 Later, Saruyama falls in love with Riko and asks Lala to invite her for a date; out of pity, she forcefully changes Rito into Riko so Saruyama can go on the date.
-After that Riko only appears for a short number of times on rare occasions.
+After that, Riko only appears for a short number of times on rare occasions.
 Her last appearance was in Chapter 74 of Darkness manga when Nemesis changed her sex through boy-girl change-kun.

 Saki Hasemi and Kentaro Yabuki initially imagined To Love Ru as mainly a comedy featuring Rito and Lala, with Rito only longing for Haruna.
-But as they had more meetings, this changed to Haruna also being a featured character with feelings for Rito, in order to emphasize the love triangle.
+But as they had more meetings, this changed to Haruna also being a featured character with feelings for Rito, to emphasize the love triangle.
 They took care to make sure that Rito was likeable and that his actions were not unpleasant.
 Hasemi said that because it ran in a shōnen magazine, if boys did not like and support the protagonist, then drawing cute girls would be meaningless.
 Riko, Rito's female form, was thought up as something special for the 100th chapter and to celebrate two years of serialization.
-They never intended for her to reappear, but she did so very quickly because she was shockingly well-received.
+They never intended for her to reappear, but she did so very quickly because she was shockingly well received.
 Rito is one of the most popular characters in the series, coming in fifth place in the manga's first character popularity poll.